itskokeh/writing/how-emails-work/how-emails-work-beginners.md

 **Illustration Suggestion**: A flowchart showing the steps:
-**Compose → Send → Deliver → Receive**, with simple icons for each step (e.g., a pencil for composing, a paper airplane for sending, a server icon for delivering, and an inbox for receiving).
+**Compose → Send → Deliver → Receive**, with simple icons for each step (e.g., a pencil for composing, a paper aeroplane for sending, a server icon for delivering, and an inbox for receiving).

 ## How Does the Email Know Where to Go?